zac7777/Entropy/Entropy/Sets/Creatures/Demons.md

 ---
 *Torturers, specialising in lasting pain and suffering, not great at closing out fights... they don't want their fun to end!*

+## Level 4
+#### The Tender

+##### Attributes

+Pow: +1
+End: -4
+Mem: 0
+Rea: -4
+Ins: +2
+Con: -3

+---
+##### Stats

+EP: 15
+AP: 5
+HP: 12
+Dodge: +6

+Slashing Reduction: -1
+Heat Reduction: -2

+---
+##### Action list

+*Move:* 1 AP, move 1 meters in any direction

+*Poke:* 2 AP, 1m, 1d8 - 3 piercing damage, the target gets bleeding
+Accuracy: +16
+Critical: +2

+*Laugh:* 4 AP, target creature that can hear you that fails the avoidance roll gains vulnerability to piercing damage for five turns

+Avoidance type: Endurance
+Roll minimum: 5

+---
+*The vengeance of a lush forest scorched, crawls through shadow and char as a fox-headed coil to turn the dust of man to fertiliser, such that life can begin anew*

 #creatureSet